- Philosophy of The Kennesaw Journal of Undergraduate Research

-Any undergraduate student at Kennesaw State University who has engaged in scholarly or creative work can submit to the The Kennesaw Journal of Undergraduate Research.
+Any undergraduate student at Kennesaw State University who has engaged in scholarly or creative work can submit to The Kennesaw Journal of Undergraduate Research.
 Students from all disciplines are encouraged to submit their work.
-The work must be completed while the author is enrolled as an undergraduate student at Kennesaw State University and done under the mentorship of a KSU faculty member.
+Furthermore, the work must be submitted while the author is enrolled as an undergraduate student at Kennesaw State University and completed under the mentorship of a KSU faculty member.

 What Are The Submission Rules?

 Submitted articles cannot have been previously published, nor be forthcoming in an archival journal or book (print or electronic).
 Please note: "publication" in a working-paper series does not constitute prior publication.
 In addition, by submitting material to the The Kennesaw Journal of Undergraduate Research, the author is stipulating that the material is not currently under review at another journal (electronic or print) and that he or she will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at The Kennesaw Journal of Undergraduate Research.
 If you have concerns about the submission terms for the The Kennesaw Journal of Undergraduate Research, please contact the editors.

 Manuscripts must be formatted according to the Formatting Requirements (see below).

 Please refer to for more details about submitting.